 Participants should consider personal safety and Covid 19.
 We encourage all to wear masks and adhere to social distancing guidelines.
 This KQED article provides good tips for protesting safely.

 WMCC does not support the individuals and groups who are undermining the message of these peaceful protests through violence and destruction.
 Violence discredits and distracts from the pure voices demanding justice and real change.

 WMCC urges the police in each municipality to support peaceful protests and use de-escalation and minimal use of force when interacting with protestors and ensuring public safety.

 WMCC recommends the Resource Center for Nonviolence for those who want to learn more about Martin Luther King Jr.’s principles of nonviolent resistance.

 In Solidarity, WMCC

 Bad-Ass Women Speaker Series

-Press play buttons to view recordings
+Press play buttons to view past recordings

 WOMEN'S MARCH CONTRA COSTA STATEMENT REGARDING NATIONAL WOMEN'S MARCH INC.